VincentXWD/create-girls-moe-pytorch/README.md

-An implementation of paper from NIPS2017 named 'Towards the Automatic Anime Characters Creation with Generative Adversarial Networks'.
+An implementation of paper from NIPS2017 named 'Towards the Automatic Anime Characters Creation with Generative Adversarial Networks' using pytorch.